How to Scale a Trade Business Beyond One Van

 The One-Man Band Problem

-A tradesperson who spoke to us recently put it bluntly: "I was earning good money but I was exhausted.
+"I was earning good money but I was exhausted.
 I had no time to price new jobs properly, so I was undercharging just to get them out the door.
 The business was busy but it wasn't actually going anywhere."

 Scaling isn't just about adding vans.
 It's about building systems so the business runs properly — and then adding capacity on top of that.

 The single biggest mistake trade businesses make when scaling is hiring before they've got their systems sorted.
-If your quoting process is in your head, your job scheduling is in a WhatsApp group, and your invoicing happens whenever you get round to it — adding a second person just multiplies the chaos.
+If your quoting process is in your head, your scheduling is in a WhatsApp group, and your invoicing happens when you get round to it — adding a second person just multiplies the chaos.

-• A consistent quoting process — same format, same pricing structure, every time
+- A consistent quoting process — same format, same pricing structure, every time

-• Job scheduling that someone else can follow — not just you knowing what's on
+- Job scheduling that someone else can follow — not just you knowing what's on

-• Invoicing that happens automatically on job completion — not weeks later
+- Invoicing that happens automatically on job completion — not weeks later

 Job management software is the practical tool that makes this possible.
 When every job, quote, and invoice lives in one system that anyone on your team can access, you stop being the only person who knows what's going on.